Dynamical Dark Energy Beyond Planck? Constraints from multiple CMB probes, DESI BAO and Type-Ia Supernovae: Results

 The constraints on the DE parameters (i.e., the present-day EoS $w_0$ and the parameter $w_a$ quantifying the dynamical behavior) are summarized in Tab.~\ref{tab:results} for the main combinations of data analyzed in this section.
 For the same combinations of data, the two-dimensional probability contours in the $w_0$-$w_a$ plane are given in Fig.~\ref{fig:1}.
 Constraints resulting from all other combinations of experiments analyzed in this study, along with the numerical results for all other cosmological parameters, as well as their 1D probability distribution functions and 2D correlations, are provided in \hyperref[appendix:A]{Appendix A}.

 I begin by examining Planck-based constraints.
 These are visually displayed in the top row of Fig.~\ref{fig:1}, with the combination of Planck+DESI+PP shown in the top left panel and Planck+DESI+DESy5 in the top right panel.
 Unsurprisingly, I find a preference for DDE which is consistent with the findings widely documented in the literature.
-This preference is already evident in Planck+DESI+PP: I find $w_0 = -0.827 \pm 0.062$ and $w_a = -0.71^{+0.30}_{-0.25}$, both at 68\% CL.
+This preference is already evident in Planck+DESI+PP: I find $w_0 = -0.846 \pm 0.054$ and $w_a = -0.56^{+0.22}_{-0.19}$, both at 68\% CL.
 As clearly seen from Fig.~\ref{fig:1}, the cosmological constant case falls well outside the 95\% CL contours.
 However, in line with the narrative reviewed thus far, I confirm that the shift towards DDE is substantially increased when replacing PP with DESy5.
 Comparing the left and right top panels of Fig.~\ref{fig:1}, it is evident that the marginalized probability contours move towards more negative values of $w_a$ and towards quintessence-like values of $w_0$ that are further away from the cosmological constant.
-This shift is also evident in the numerical constraints: for Planck+DESI+DESy5 they read $w_0 = -0.736 \pm 0.068$ and $w_a = -0.99^{+0.33}_{-0.28}$ at 68\% CL.
-An interesting aspect of my re-analysis of Planck CMB data is that I am using the \texttt{Plik} (PR3) lensing likelihood, whereas the baseline analysis performed by the DESI collaboration used the \texttt{NPIPE-PR4} lensing map in conjunction with \texttt{ACT-DR6}.
-On the one hand, here I do not want to mix data from different CMB experiments because I aim to compare results from CMB probes that are as independent as possible (with the exception of Sec.~\ref{sec:results_3}, where I briefly examine what happens when combining Planck, ACT, and SPT data together).
-On the other hand, my analysis shows that using \texttt{Plik} (PR3) lensing leads to essentially the same results documented in the literature.
-Therefore \texttt{ACT-DR6} and the new \texttt{NPIPE-PR4} lensing map have minimal to no impact on driving this preference for DDE.
+This shift is also evident in the numerical constraints: for Planck+DESI+DESy5 they read $w_0 = -0.760 \pm 0.057$ and $w_a = -0.80^{+0.24}_{-0.21}$ at 68\% CL.
+An interesting aspect of my re-analysis of Planck CMB data is that I am using the \texttt{Plik} (PR3) temperature and lensing likelihood, whereas the baseline analysis performed by the DESI collaboration used the \texttt{NPIPE-PR4} maps for temperature, polarization, and lensing spectra (the latter in conjunction with \texttt{ACT-DR6} lensing)~\cite{DESI:2025zgx}.
+On the one hand, here I do not want to mix data from different CMB experiments because I aim to compare results from CMB probes that are as independent as possible (with the exception of Sec.\ref{sec:results_3}, where I briefly examine what happens when combining Planck, ACT, and SPT data together).
+On the other hand, my analysis shows that using Planck PR3 spectra for temperature, polarization, and lensing spectra leads to results that are largely compatible with those reported by the DESI collaboration.
+In particular, \texttt{ACT-DR6} lensing and the new \texttt{NPIPE-PR4} maps have a small impact on driving this preference for DDE, with differences remaining around 0.5$\sigma$, consistent with documented results in the literature~\cite{Wang:2024rjd}.